Analyzing Virgin Galactic Hldgs's Unusual Options Activity | Benzinga

 Analyzing Virgin Galactic Hldgs's Unusual Options Activity

-Shares of Virgin Galactic Hldgs (NYSE:SPCE) saw some unusual options activity on Monday.
-Following the unusual option alert, the stock price moved up to $33.38.
+Shares of Virgin Galactic Hldgs (NYSE:SPCE) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved down to $26.52.

 - Option Type: SWEEP